 Centrifugal compressor surge is a characteristic behavior of the compressor that occurs in situations when inlet flow is reduced and the compressor head developed is so low that it can not overcome the pressure at the compressor discharge.
 During a centrifugal compressor surge situation, the compressor outlet pressure (and energy) reduce dramatically which causes a flow reversal within the compressor.

 The surge in a centrifugal compressor is considered to be a very dangerous and detrimental phenomenon as it results in compressor vibration that results in the failure of the compressor parts.
 Compressor surge normally occurs in centrifugal and axial compressors.
 Compressor surge is a cyclic event and this results in high strain on compressor bearings, seals, and the impeller.
 The resulting severe vibration can lead to damage to the motor compressor coupling and the baseplate.

-Ask a chemical or mechanical engineer, what does a compressor surge do, and he would shudder merely thinking of the consequences.
-The centrifugal compressor is the heart of any oil & gas facility and since the last 100 years has been subjected to scrutiny as to what is the perfect control mechanism.
+Ask a chemical or mechanical engineer, what a compressor surge does, and he would shudder merely thinking of the consequences.
+The centrifugal compressor is the heart of any oil & gas facility and for the last 100 years has been subjected to scrutiny as to what is the perfect control mechanism.